Houston Oil Rig Explosion Attorney

 Under OCSLA, the Jones Act and other general maritime laws, you may be entitled to compensation for injuries that put you and your family under financial strain.
 These benefits can help cover the cost of hospitalization, medical treatment and rehabilitation, lost wages, loss of earning capacity, future physical or emotional conditions, counseling and other damages.

-To learn about your legal rights in event of an oil rig explosion and to find out if you are owed financial compensation, talk to Houston injury attorneys Neal Davis and Jed Silverman.
+To learn about your legal rights in event of an oil rig explosion and to find out if you are owed financial compensation, talk to Houston injury attorney Neal Davis.
 During your free consultation, we'll explore your case in-depth and discuss your options so that you can make the best decision for you and your family.
 If you choose to proceed with your case, we provide our expert legal services at no charge unless we win - that's our No Fee Unless We Win Guarantee.
 Contact us today.